mosaic-group/FaspHeuristic/README.md

 Library implementing **TIGHT-CUT** heuristic for solving **FASP** (Feedback Arc Set Problem).

-For algorithm description and benchmarks or use in an academic context, please cite the following paper:
+If you use this library in an academic context, please cite the following paper:

-_Michael Hecht, Krzysztof Gonciarz, Szabolcs Horvát_ [Tight Localizations of Feedback Sets](Tight Localizations of Feedback Sets)
+- *Michael Hecht, Krzysztof Gonciarz, Szabolcs Horvát* [Tight Localizations of Feedback Sets](https://arxiv.org/abs/2001.01440)

 To see
 ### How to clone code